stanac/NextId/README.md

 ## Changes

 - 2.0.0
-    -  Rewrite using fixed lenght ids and source generator
+    -  Rewrite using fixed lenght ids and source generator with 2-3x better performance.
 - 1.1.1
     - Fix bug where `IsValid` method returns `false` for `NumberValue`